top of page

 Results & Longevity

-Treatments are designed to age well: natural, understated, and in harmony with the rest of the face.
+Treatments are designed to age well: natural, understated, and in harmony with the rest of the face and body.

 Suitability

-Ideal for individuals seeking subtle, high-quality refinement without altering their inherent facial identity.
+Appropriate for patients seeking subtle, high-quality refinement or evidence-based medical treatment, without altering inherent facial identity or accepting unnecessary risk.
+Indicative fees here.

 Frequently Asked Questions